 - Now that you have your eye on the gym membership, what about all the other subscriptions you never use?

-- Pack each other a work lunch and save the combined R100 per day on canteen chow.
+- Pack a work lunch and save money on canteen chow or lunch orders.

 - Don’t eat out for an entire month.

-- Delete the Uber Eats app from each other’s phone.
+- Delete the Uber Eats app from your phone.

-- In fact, delete all retail shopping apps from each other’s phone.
+- In fact, delete all retail shopping apps from your phone.